-An SME Guide to Selecting an ERP System and What Can Go Wrong
+An SME Guide to Selecting an ERP system And What Can Go Wrong

-We talk with a SOS ProAdvisor and veteran of the ERP and manufacturing control software world, Barry Linnard, who has spent the last 40 years selecting and implementing ERP software for SMEs around the globe.
+We talk with a SOS ProAdvisor and veteran of the ERP and manufacturing ERP software world, Barry Linnard, who has spent the last 40 years selecting and implementing ERP software for SMEs around the globe.
 Barry has much experience, some of which he shares here.

 “SME is a very broad term,” commented Barry when I asked him for the interview, “ranging from a 1-man startup to a business with 500 employees.
 So, I think we need to segment the market further for any analysis to be helpful.”